 As well as providing strategic advice to clients in crisis, Chelgate also provides hands-on assistance.
 Often, our clients have regular business functions to deliver in spite of a developing crisis, so in-house staff cannot readily also become full-time crisis managers.

 Chelgate teams can be deployed to help your firm to defend its reputation in a crisis.
 We work both remotely – over the phone, by email, and via video-conferencing (e.g. Skype) – or on-site, in person.
 Based in London, our staff supports clients from across the country, and we travel to our clients’ offices at short notice.

 We provide a tailored service that delivers cost-effective, flexible assistance.
 Depending on the client’s in-house capabilities, we can deliver anything from an occasional, as-and-when assistance package to a full-blown crisis management operation.
 We offer the following range of services.

 - Press conferences or briefings

-- Press release distribution
+- Press release drafting and distribution

 Who needs active crisis assistance?

 We manage the crisis communications of clients of all sizes.
 Larger organisations often welcome the opportunity for management access to crisis management advice from an expert, highly experienced Crisis Management professional.
 Crisis Management is a very specialist area, demanding real understanding of the difficult and challenging dynamics unique to the crisis environment.
 This often will not be available internally, or from existing external resources.
 Operationally, in house communications teams are usually geared to normal workload levels.
 The huge increase and acceleration in the organisation’s communications demands can leave the team severely and dangerously over-stretched, and as the crisis rolls on, at the limit of their physical resources.
 Here, bolt-on, short-term additional emergency professional resources to assist with media relations and other communications tasks can be invaluable.